Creating POS Buttons

 After saving your changes in the back office, retrieve master data at the POS for the changes to take effect.
 In the default configuration, you will find a button for this under the third function tab.
 If you do not have a button for retrieving master data, you can also just restart the POS twice.

 You may also view any layout at any time simply by adding the button function “Show Button Layout”.
 This will launch any button layout you wish once the number for it is entered.

-Note* that if the changed button layout is being displayed while retrieving master data you must carry out a function that changes the current display so that the layout may update and display your newly created buttons.
+*Note: If the changed button layout is being displayed while retrieving master data, you will need to refresh the screen to show the changes.
 The easiest way to do that is by closing the current transaction using the total function.